 Isabel Hilton is the editor of chinadialogue.net, which is an independent, noncommercial, bilingual website devoted to high-quality research and debate on the environment.

 179 Chinese cities agree to real-time disclosure of air quality,” Chinadialogue, January 16, 2014, https://www.chinadialogue.net/blog/6657-179-Chinese-cities-agree-to-real-time-disclosure-of-air-quality/en.

 ” Report on China’s central, local budgets.”
 Xinhua News Agency, March 15, 2014, http://news.xinhuanet.com/english/china/2014-03/15/c_133188601.htm.

 Liu Jianqiang, “Environmentalist Liu Futang Found Guilty of ‘Illegal Business Activities,'” December 5, 2012, https://www.chinadialogue.net/blog/5429-Environmentalist-Liu-Futang-found-guilty-of-illegal-business-activities-/en.

 Li Keyong and Luo Bo, “China’s Parliamentary Delegates Attack Air Quality Fraud,” March 11, 2014, https://www.chinadialogue.net/article/show/single/en/6806-China-s-parliamentary-delegates-attack-air-quality-fraud.

-This roundtable was organized by Claire Topal, Senior Advisor for International Health at NBR, for the Center for Health and Aging.
+This essay is from a roundtable organized by Claire Topal, Senior Advisor for International Health at NBR, for the Center for Health and Aging.